 Facilities Master Plan

-Together with the educational design firm Fielding Nair International, members of the Academy community have created a facilities master plan that will assist in implementing important elements of the AHN five-year strategic vision, “Partnering for Tomorrow, Living the Holy Names Legacy.”
-Although it is still conceptual and may undergo some revisions throughout the design process, the plan will serve as a road map for new construction and the reimagining of existing academic spaces.
+Together with the educational design firm Fielding Nair International, members of the Academy community have created a facilities master plan that will assist in implementing important elements of the prior strategic plan, “Partnering for Tomorrow, Living the Holy Names Legacy.”
+Although it is still conceptual and may undergo some revisions throughout the design process, the plan will serve as a road map for new construction and reimagining existing academic spaces.

 While the plan is comprehensive and ambitious, it is necessary if we hope to continue to provide an education based both on best practices as we know them today and the mission, legacy and traditions of the Sisters of the Holy Names.

 - Phase II - Bailey Family Center for the Arts (completed)

 - Phase III - Reimagining of Academic Spaces

 - Holy Names Heritage Center, a Gift of Melanie and Richard Gonzmart (completed)